tech-srl/lstar_extraction/README.md

 # Lstar Extraction
 Welcome to our public repository, implementing the extraction algorithm from our ICML 2018 paper, [Extracting Automata from Recurrent Neural Networks Using Queries and Counterexamples](https://arxiv.org/abs/1711.09576).

+### Google Colaboratory
+To use the main notebook here without installing anything, you can go straight to google colaboratory: https://drive.google.com/file/d/1tkJK1rJVEg9e-QcWOxErDb3cQq9UR-yR/view?usp=sharing

+### This Repository
 Open the `dfa_from_rnn` notebook for a full demonstration and run through of how to use it yourself (we have provided all of the Tomita grammars, but you can also define, train, and extract your own languages!).
 For the impatient, the `dfa_from_rnn_no_documentation` notebook is exactly like `dfa_from_rnn`, only without all the explanation blocks.
 And if you want to train and keep track of several RNNs, you can use `dfa_from_rnn_notebook_for_several_rnns`, which is like `dfa_from_rnn_no_documentation` only it keeps all of your RNNs in neat little wrappers with their target languages and then keeps all of those in a list.

 ### Package Requirements